Event Details

 Additional Info

-Artists Talk Monday 14 July at 2pm (free)
+Artists talk Monday 14 July at 1pm (free, no booking required)

 Galway Arts Centre presents pass the baton, a collaborative exhibition by artists Laura O’Connor and Léann Herlihy that draws on personal histories of competitive sport and performance to interrogate ideas of identity, nationalism and bodily resilience.
 O’Connor explores the tension between patriotism and nationalism, influenced by her childhood experiences in a marching band, using durational performance and fragile porcelain structures.